-(Non Dangerous 2023 Ton) GRI 306-3
+(Non Dangerous 2024 Ton) GRI 306-3

-Considering the European Waste Codes (EWC), the wastes from shaping and physical and mechanical surface treatment of metals and plastics (code 12) represent the majority of the waste generated (68% in 2023), consistently with the main production process carried out by the Group, and in particular by Metex Srl.
-Considering the electrical/electronic nature of its final products, we are also aware of the importance of a correct management of a product during its end-of-life stage.
+Considering the European Waste Codes (EWC), the wastes from shaping and physical and mechanical surface treatment of metals and plastics (code 12) represent the majority of the waste generated (70% in 2024), consistently with the main production process carried out by the Group, and in particular by Metex Srl.
+In 2024 Metex sought to minimize the generation of code 12 waste in production by attempting to reintroduce the machine output residue back into the production process.